 Island Residency Requirements

-Since its inception, VH has always been for island residents.
+Since its inception, Vineyard House (VH) has always been for island residents.

 The definition of an "island resident" is not rigid.
 In order of importance, the following criteria are considered when evaluating whether a candidate for residency qualifies as an island resident: